bcgov/moh-plr-fhir/input/pagecontent/future.md

         GET /Practitioner/<IPC>/$entityQuery

-and
+and where *IPC* is an IPC identifier, like IPC.00012345.BC.PRS.

         GET /Practitioner/$entityQuery?identifier=<value>&identifier-type=<id type>

-where *IPC* is an IPC identifier, like IPC.00012345.BC.PRS, and *id type* is an identifier type like CPSID or MPID and finally *value* is the value of the identifier.
+Users are also able to query using other PLR recognized identifiers by using parametes; *id type* is an identifier type like CPSID or MPID and *value* is the value of the identifier.
+E.g.  identifer=1234&identifier-type=MPID.

 See the following section for more [details](specification.html#query-part-1---operations).